jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/reproducibility.md

     ./createScorecards.sh
     ```

-1. Open the results in yor browser.
+1. Open the results in your browser.

     Example:
     ```bash